illumos/ipd/ipd/0011/README.md

 flag is not necessarily set), and in-zone NFS share must stop at the zone root, instead of the global zone's root.

-## Possible man page changes
+## Man page changes

-The initial version of this project made no manual page changes, and the initial push to illumos-gate may not as well.
+The initial version of this project made no manual page changes, and the initial push to illumos-gate will not as well.
 A survey of manual pages that reference two or more of NFS, zones, or sharefs yielded the following list of potential man pages: